ruppinlab/DECODEM/README.md

 ## Dependencies
 The deconvolution stage was performed on HPC environment using `R` and `Rslurm` (as part of [CODEFACS](https://github.com/ruppinlab/CODEFACS/)).
 The CCI inference were performed by using [LIRICS](https://github.com/ruppinlab/CODEFACS/) on the deconvolved data using `R`.

 The ML predictors were developed on MacOS using `python` and further tested on linux (on HPC).
-The ML scripts can be run interactively using a `python` IDE or on command line as `python *script_name*`.
+The ML scripts can be run interactively using a `python` IDE or on command line as `python script_name.py`.
 Complementary analyses *i.e.*, data preprocessing, enrichment analysis, CCI validation in SC, and plot generation were performed locally using `R` on RStudio.

-For `python` scripts:
+Dependencies for `python` scripts:
 ```python
 python >= 3.8
 numpy >= 1.23